brimdata/zed/docs/lake/README.md

 ```
 zed lake query "count()" > counts.zng
 ```
-This invocation of `zed lake` traverses the lake, applies the zed "count()" operator on the data from all the chunks, and writes the output as a stream of zng data.
+This invocation of `zed lake` traverses the lake, applies the Zed "count()" operator on the data from all the chunks, and writes the output as a stream of zng data.
 By default, the output is sent to stdout, which means you can simply pipe the resulting stream to a vanilla `zq` command that specifies `-` to expect the